Closeness to the Diagonal for Longest Common Subsequences in Random Words: Proof of the main theorem

 \section{Proof of the main theorem}

-In this section we prove our main Theorem~\ref{maintheorem}.
-To do so, we will need to define a few things: So far we have looked at the intervals on which an optimal alignment would map the intervals $[k(i-1)+1,ki]$; and we are now going to take the opposite stand: we will give non-random integers $r_0=0<r_1<r_2<\ldots<r_m=n$ and request that the alignment aligns $[k(i-1)+1,ki]$ onto $[r_{i-1}+1,r_i]$ for every $i=1,2,\ldots,m$.
-In general, such an alignment is not optimal and the best score an alignment can reach under the above constraint is given by:
+The proof of Theorem~\ref{maintheorem} requires the introduction of a few more definitions.
+So far we have looked at the integer intervals which are mapped by optimal alignments to the integer intervals $[k(i-1)+1, ki]_{\bbn}$.
+The opposite stand is now taken: given (non-random) integers $r_0=0<r_1<r_2<\cdots<r_m=n$, we request that the alignment aligns $[k(i-1)+1,ki]_{\bbn}$ with $[r_{i-1}+1,r_i]_{\bbn}$, for every $i=1,2,\dots,m$.
+In general, such an alignment is not optimal and, the best score an alignment can attain under the above constraint is: